Code-Cecilia/BotMan.py-legacy/README.md

  Now that you have copied your token, paste it in `config.json` in its corresponding entry.

+ ### Note: If you're going to host the bot in Repl.it, change the value of the `replit` key in config.json to "True"

 A properly set-up config.json looks something like this

 ```json